Bunoviske/data-centric-semantic-segmentation/README.md

 ## Data Inspection

 Go through your whole dataset and choose which images are good or bad.
-This is a very important tool if you need clean data and wants to build a project with Data-Centric approach.
+This is a very important tool if you need clean data and wants to build a project with a Data-Centric approach.

 ## Dataset Stratification

-Multi label dataset stratification can be really hard to execute.
+Multi label dataset stratification can be really tricky.
 I propose a simple approach that keeps the class balance of your trainset and testset.

 ## Class weights